ourzora/offchain/docs/contributing/schema_parser.md

-# Contributing a Schema Paser
+# Contributing a Schema Parser

 A guide on how to contribute a schema parser.